Snehakp31/Browser-Based-ML-Phising-Detector/README.md

-# Threat Sleuth
+# Browser-Based-ML-Phising-Detector

-**Threat Sleuth** is a cutting-edge tool designed to keep you safe from phishing attempts, malicious URLs, and spam emails/messages.
+This is a cutting-edge tool designed to keep you safe from phishing attempts, malicious URLs, and spam emails/messages.
 With an intuitive web interface and a handy browser extension, it provides robust protection and helps users report false positives to improve the detection system.

 ## Features